-- (a) No primary management official, key employee or entity shall be issued a license under this chapter if he or she: - (1) Has been convicted of a federal, state or tribal felony or - (2) Has been released from parole or probation or incarcerated within five years of the commencement of his or her employment with the Tribe, - (3) Has been convicted of a felony or misdemeanor involving fraud, misrepresentation or gambling, - (4) Has been found to be not a person of good character, honesty and integrity or a person whose prior activities, criminal record, reputation, habits, and associations pose a threat to the public interest of the Tribe or the State of North Dakota or the State of South Dakota or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair or illegal practices, methods, and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental to the conduct of gaming, or - (5) Has been found to have participated in organized crime or unlawful gambling. - (b) Non-gaming staff as defined in Section 23-210 shall be required to submit to a background investigation and shall not have any felony conviction within ten (10) years prior to the commencement of their employment and shall have no criminal convictions other than minor traffic offenses or misdemeanors, which did not result in incarceration, probation, parole or imprisonment.
-Non-gaming staff with a felony conviction shall not be allowed to assume any primary management official or key employee positions, or duties and responsibilities at any time.
-Any change in status from non-gaming staff to key or primary shall be subjected to the licensing process in Section 23-504 prior to obtaining such license (s). - (c) During the period the background investigation is being conducted for Non-Gaming Staff, the Commission may issue a thirty (30) day temporary non-gaming support license, with the understanding that the employee is a temporary, probationary employee, whose employment is initially conditioned upon a successful background investigation.
+- (a) No primary management official or key employee, or entity shall be issued a license to serve as a primary management official or key employee if he or she: - (1) Has been convicted of a federal, state or tribal felony;

+- (2) Has been released from parole or probation or incarcerated within five years of the commencement of his or her employment with the Tribe; - (3) Has been convicted of a misdemeanor involving fraud, misrepresentation, theft or gambling in the past five (5) years from the date of application; - (4) Has been found to be not a person of good character, honesty and integrity or a person whose prior activities, criminal record, reputation, habits, and associations pose a threat to the public interest of the Tribe or the State of North Dakota or the State of South Dakota or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair or illegal practices, methods, and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental to the conduct of gaming, or (4) has been found to have participated in organized crime or unlawful gambling; or - (5) Has an active and oustanding bench or arrest warrant issued by a state or Tribe: - (6) Has been convicted of a petty theft offense within one (1) year from the date of application; - (7) Has been dishonorably discharged from the armed services. - (b) Non-gaming staff as defined in Section 23-210 shall be required to submit to a background investigation and shall not have any felony conviction within ten (10) years prior to the commencement of their employment and shall have no criminal convictions other than minor traffic offenses or misdemeanors which did not result in incarceration, probation, parole or imprisonment.
+Non-gaming staff with a felony conviction shall not be allowed to assume any primary management official or key employee positions or duties and responsibilities at any time.
+Any change of status form support to key or primary shall be subjected to the licensing process in Section 23-504 prior to obtaining such license(s). - (c) During the period the background investigation is being conducted for Non-Gaming staff, the Commission may issue a thirty (30) day temporary non-gaming license, with the understanding that the employee is a temporary, probationary employee, whose employment is initially conditioned upon a successful background investigation.
 If the results of the background investigation reveal an impediment to the issuance of a gaming license, the employee shall be immediately terminated, with no right of appeal.
 If the background investigation reveals no criminal history, the employee may be granted a gaming license.
+A temporary gaming license may only be issued three (3) times or ninety (90) days for any one applicant. - (d) Non-gaming staff shall have no active outstanding bench or arrest warrant(s).

-Section 23-504.
-Application for License
+23-504.
+Application for License.